Welcome to today's edition of the Rush 24-7 podcast.

 It's a thrill to have you with us.

-We will have the Ditto Cam on at some point this afternoon at Rush Limbaugh.com.
+We will have the ditto cam on at some point this afternoon at rushlimbaugh.com.

 Ladies and gentlemen, something troubling out there today.

-Uh uh Well, that's the wrong thing to say.
+Well, that's the wrong thing to say.

 There's a lot of things troubling every day.

-And of course, this is laughable on its face, but there have been some people who have decided to uh respond to the Democrats, thereby letting the Democrats set the agenda.
+And of course, this is laughable on its face, but there have been some people who have decided to respond to the Democrats, thereby letting the Democrats set the agenda.

-You've got no right to tell Bush who he ought to hire and who he ought ought to fire and this sort of stuff, and don't don't try to kid us into making us think you care about the Bush presidency when you just as soon destroy it.
+You've got no right to tell Bush who he ought to hire and who he ought to fire and this sort of stuff.

-Uh if anybody could start talking this way, maybe it's time that Harry Reid leave the leadership of the Senate Democrats.
+I mean, the correct attitude here ought to be, if anybody could start talking this way, maybe it's time that Harry Reid leave the leadership of the Senate Democrats.

-Uh it's you know I you know me, offense, offense, offense.
+You know me, offense, offense, offense.

-When an idiot sets the terms of the debate, when an idiot sets the agenda and you join it, you are joining an idiot, and you will sound like an idiot along with the idiot, and it'll be tough to know who's the idiot.
+When an idiot sets the terms of the debate, when an idiot sets the agenda and you join it, you are joining an idiot and you will sound like an idiot along with the idiot and it'll be tough to know who's the idiot.

 The proper response is, oh, get really serious.